28 Jan Amen-ogram!

 Known for “the little black dress”, perfume No. 5 de Chanel, and the Chanel Suit, the interlocking Cs are a global symbol of elegance and wealth.
 Beginning in 1918, Coco Chanel revolutionized the fashion industry for women by shortening dresses, loosening corsets, cutting her hair and bronzing her skin.
 But before liberating women she had to liberate herself.
 Once a little farm girl, orphaned by her mother and abandoned by her father, she overcame all odds and became an international style icon.
 Learn more about the captivating and inspiring life of Coco Chanel in 18 artfully, emotion-invoking narrations of the history of this beautiful brand on their website.

 Established in 1837, Hermès created their caléche logo and starting utilizing the iconic orange boxes in the 1950s.
 P.S.
-Collect the boxes, as they look fabulous in your bookshelves!
+Collect the boxes, which look fabulous in your bookshelves!

-According to Williams-Sonoma’s marvelous lifestyle brand Mark and Graham: “A monogram tells a story.
+Williams-Sonoma’s marvelous lifestyle brand Mark and Graham sums it up well: “A monogram tells a story.
 It suggests who we are or want to be, puts forth our views on marriage, tradition, and individual identity not to mention the wonderful things it does for linens, stationery and silverware.”